minkminkk/etl-online-retail/README.md

 This project aims to implement a manual (i.e. no scheduling) ETL pipeline for an online retail store which:
 - Extracts and transforms a source `.xlsx` file from [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/502/online+retail+ii).
 - Loads the transformed data into tables of a data warehouse.
+- Includes a simple dashboard as a report.

 ![Airflow DAG](imgs/airflow_dag.png)
 *DAG of ETL pipeline*